Proportional Participatory Budgeting with Projects Interaction: Aggregation Algorithms

-\begin{enumerate} \item We begin with RX.
-Since RX does not distinguish between substitute projects, all projects with nonzero marginal utility are assigned utility 1.
-Project $a$ is 0.55-affordable; projects $b$ and $c$ are 0.5-affordable; projects $d$ and $e$ are $\frac{1}{3}$-affordable.
-RX takes the project with lowest qValue, therefore $d$ will be chosen (using lexicographic tie-breaking), followed by choosing project $e$ in the next iteration as the values didn't change.
+\begin{description} \item[ES] Project $a$ is $\frac{11}{20}$-affordable; projects $b$ and $c$ are $\frac{1}{2}$-affordable; projects $b'$ and $c'$ are $\frac{1}{3}$-affordable.
+ES takes the project with the lowest qValue (using lexicographic tie-breaking), which is $b'$, followed by $c'$, as values do not change over iterations.